There is a connection between diabetes and inflammation and it’s hidden.

 2. Eat more anti-inflammatory foods.

 Your best source is fish such as salmon or tuna or other foods high in omega-3 such as flax meal.
+Click here to check out my article on canned fish meal ideas to get your omega-3.
 Other anti-inflammatory foods include whole grains, fresh fruits and veggies, and nuts.

 3. Eat more fiber.

-To get help setting up your personalized meal plan for fighting inflammation and diabetes check out my Diabetes Prevention Power Plan session.
+To get help setting up your personalized meal plan for fighting inflammation and diabetes contact me and we can talk about options.